Villa Medici: History

 Among the striking assemblage of Roman sculptures in the villa were some one hundred seventy pieces bought from two Roman collections that had come together through marriage, the Capranica and the della Valle collections.
-An engraving detailing the arrangement of statues prior to 1562 was documented by Galassi Alghisi.
+An engraving detailing the arrangement of statues before 1562 was documented by Galassi Alghisi.
 Three works that arrived at the Villa Medici under Cardinal Fernando, ranked with the most famous in the city: the Niobe Group and the Wrestlers, both discovered in 1583 and immediately purchased by Cardinal Ferdinando, and the Arrotino.
-When the Cardinal succeeded as Grand Duke of Tuscany in 1587, his elder brother having died, he satisfied himself with plaster copies of his Niobe Group, in full knowledge of the prestige that accrued to the Medici by keeping such a magnificent collection in the European city whose significance far surpassed that of their own capital.
+When the Cardinal succeeded as Grand Duke of Tuscany in 1587, his elder brother having died, he satisfied himself with plaster copies of his Niobe Group, in full knowledge of the prestige that accrued to the Medici by keeping such a magnificent collection in the European city whose significance far surpassed that of their capital.
 The Medici lions were completed in 1598, and the Medici Vase entered the collection at the Villa, followed by the Venus de' Medici by the 1630s; the Medici sculptures were not removed to Florence until the eighteenth century.
-Then the antiquities from the Villa Medici formed the nucleus of the collection of antiquities in the Uffizi, and Florence began to figure on the European Grand Tour.
+Then, the antiquities from the Villa Medici formed the nucleus of the collection of antiquities in the Uffizi, and Florence began to figure on the European Grand Tour.

-The fountain in the front of the Villa Medici is formed from a red granite vase from ancient Rome.
+The fountain in front of the Villa Medici is formed from a red granite vase from ancient Rome.
 It was designed by Annibale Lippi in 1589.
 The view from the Villa looking over the fountain towards St Peter's in the distance has been much painted, but the trees in the foreground have now obscured the view.

 Like the Villa Borghese that adjoins them, the villa's gardens were far more accessible than the formal palaces such as Palazzo Farnese in the heart of the city.
 For a century and a half the Villa Medici was one of the most elegant and worldly settings in Rome, the seat of the Grand Dukes' embassy to the Holy See.
 When the male line of the Medici died out in 1737, the villa passed to the house of Lorraine and, briefly in Napoleonic times, to the Kingdom of Etruria.
-In this manner Napoleon Bonaparte came into possession of the Villa Medici, which he transferred to the French Academy at Rome.
+In this manner, Napoleon Bonaparte came into possession of the Villa Medici, which he transferred to the French Academy at Rome.
 Subsequently, it housed the winners of the prestigious Prix de Rome, under distinguished directors including Ingres and Balthus, until the prize was withdrawn in 1968.

-In 1656, Christina, Queen of Sweden was said to have fired one of the cannon on top of the Castel Sant'Angelo without aiming it first.
+In 1656, Christina, Queen of Sweden was said to have fired one of the cannons on top of the Castel Sant'Angelo without aiming it first.
 The wayward ball hit the villa, destroying one of the Florentine lilies that decorated the facade.